Tutorials

 How to Create a Custom MCP Tool | Practical steps to create a new custom tool compatible with the Model Context Protocol, including code templates and examples. |

-How to Configure the OpenAI-Compatible Server | Solutions for configuring and customizing the OpenAI server for different use cases, including environment variables, tool configuration, and production setup. |
+How to Configure the OpenAI-Compatible Server | Solutions for configuring and customizing the OpenAI server with AgentFlow UI, including environment variables, Vertex AI tools, and production setup. |

 Reference guides are technical descriptions of the machinery and how to operate it.
 They describe how things work in detail and are accurate and complete.